MohanadSafwat/Matjar-App/README.md

 - Finally you have to install the Flutter and Dart plugins in Android Studio.

 You can follow the official getting started [here](https://flutter.dev/docs/get-started/install).

+After downloading Flutter and Andriod Studio:
+ - Open Andriod Studio and open the project.
+ - Choose your device or emulator from device list.
+ - Run the code.